Accelerated Innovation

 5. Outcomes & Next Steps

-• Who is this GenAI Solution Tuning readiness accelerator for?
+• Who is this GenAI Tuning readiness accelerator for?

-• When should we run a GenAI Solution Tuning readiness accelerator?
+• When should we assess our GenAI Tuning readiness?

-• How is this different from just doing more experiments?
+• How is this different from a standard prompt optimization review?

-• What exactly gets assessed in GenAI Solution Tuning readiness?
+• What exactly gets assessed in GenAI Tuning readiness?

 • What inputs and artifacts should we bring into the accelerator?